Shyra Ely

-High school
+High school career

 Ely played for Ben Davis High School in Indianapolis, Indiana, where she was named a WBCA All-American.
 She was also recognized as the 2001 Indiana Miss Basketball award winner.
 She participated in the 2001 WBCA High School All-America Game where she scored two points.

-Professional
+Professional career

 Through three seasons in the league, she has scored 245 points, and has collected 132 rebounds, 48 assists, 17 steals, and 5 blocks.
 She scored a career high 15 points, in the 2005 season, against the Phoenix Mercury.

+During preseason practice with the Indiana Fever in May 2013, Ely-Gash ruptured her right Achilles tendon and was later waived from the Fever roster.